Andre-max/Hacktoberfest_for_starters/README.md

 * __Star this repository__ if you had fun!

 ### Create a `Hello, World!` Script
-Add a `hello_world_yourusername.xx` script to the `scripts` directory in any language of your choice!
+Add a `yourusername.xx` script to the `scripts` directory in any language of your choice!
 Here is an example:

 print("hello world!")